top of page

 The hire costs are variable depending on the type of vehicle being hired and the rental company used.
 All Club vehicle hire is to be coordinated by the Transport Officer.

 The driver and/or trip leaders are responsible for covering fuel costs and needs to make sure they have money available for fuel purchases.
+Club owned fuel cards will be used when possible.
 The Club will fully reimburse members for fuel expenses on Club trips.
 To get these expenses reimbursed, contact the Treasurers with a copy of the fuel receipt/s.

 • 1.4) Hiring a Vehicle for a Club Trip